 Assessment of standards is carried out using the interim 'Age-Related Standards in Religious Education (3-19) document agreed by the Bishops' Conference.
-For classes using RED assessment grids are used at the end of each half term.
 Each child will be individually assessed against these standards

-- Each teacher keeps a class record of assessed work and records of pupils' progress across time and evidence of informal/formal assessment in line with their school's assessment policy. - Feedback, in line with the school's assessment policy, will be personalised and tailored to challenge individual children to make at least expected progress. - An in-school moderation of pupils' books and work, against the interim standards, is held at least once a term and appropriate CPD provided at all levels. - Moderation of the termly formal diocesan assessment task will take place termly with RE Leads and the Diocesan RE Adviser at cluster level. - Annually, usually in the summer term, a range of annotated pupils' books/work are presented for Diocesan Moderation at RE Leaders moderation meetings, as directed by the Diocesan RE Adviser.
+- Each teacher keeps a class record of assessed work and records of pupils' progress across time and evidence of informal/formal assessment in line with their school's assessment policy. - · Feedback, in line with the school's assessment policy, will be personalised and tailored to challenge individual children to make at least expected progress. - · An in-school moderation of pupils' books and work, against the interim standards, is held at least once a term and appropriate CPD provided at all levels.

+- · Moderation of the termly formal diocesan assessment task will take place termly with RE Leads and the Diocesan RE Adviser at cluster level. - Annually, usually in the summer term, a range of annotated pupils' books/work are presented for Diocesan Moderation at RE Leaders moderation meetings, as directed by the Diocesan RE Adviser.
 The moderation will be against the interim standards. - Monitoring of teaching and learning work falls in line with the school's processes for core subjects.
 As such RE contributes to teacher profiles and next steps for improving teaching and learning.
-Monitoring includes use of pupil voice, lesson drop ins, book scrutiny, pupil progress meetings. - During the time we are using the interim age-Related Standards document progress and achievement will be tracked against these standards and recorded on a google drive spreadsheet and then onto Insight when updated.

-- The RE Lead will collect and collate termly data, use this for analysis and school development planning and send data annually to the Diocesan Education Service through the DDR (Diocesan Data return). - Progress and achievement in Religious Education is reported to parents/carers in a written report at the end of the academic year.

-• Progress and achievement in Religious Education is reported to the local CAST board termly.
+Monitoring includes use of pupil voice, lesson drop ins, book scrutiny, pupil progress meetings. - During the time we are using the interim age-Related Standards document progress and achievement will be tracked against these standards and recorded on a google drive spreadsheet and then onto Insight when updated. - The RE Lead will collect and collate termly data, use this for analysis and school development planning and send data annually to the Diocesan Education Service through the DDR (Diocesan Data return). - · Progress and achievement in Religious Education is reported to parents/carers in a written report at the end of the academic year. - Progress and achievement in Religious Education is reported to Governors/Local Governing Body Governors at each Full Governing Body throughout the year.